contensis/docs-management-http/roles/create-a-role.md

 }
 ```

-#### None System Admin
+#### Insufficient permissions to create a role

-In order to create a role you must be a system administrator, if you are not the following error will be returned
+In order to create a role you must be a member of the "System Administrators" user group.
+If you do not have permission to create a role you will get the following response.

 ```json
 {